How to prepare for a flood

 What to do when your house floods

 Let's say things take a turn for the worse and your home starts getting flooded.
-Here are some things you can do to keep you and your family safe:
+Here are some things you can do to keep you and your loved ones safe:

 Keeping your home flood-proof

-Overall, as the country experiences inclement weather, keeping your home safe from flooding is wise.
-Aside from investing in a home insurance policy, you can perform simple tasks, such as waterproofing and roof upkeep, to protect your residence for the years to come.
+Preparedness is key when it comes to natural hazards like floods.
+As soon as now, you should prepare yourself, your loved ones, and your home for any disaster.
+Invest in a home insurance policy and perform simple tasks, such as waterproofing and roof upkeep, to protect your residence for the years to come.
 And whenever you feel unsure, don't hesitate to seek professional help.